m-aryayi/Medical-Imaging-Datasets/README.md

 ***Keyboard:*** MRI, Segmentation <br>
 <a href="https://crossmoda2022.grand-challenge.org/evaluation/challenge/leaderboard"> ![Leaderboard](src/leaderboard.png)</a>

+- <a href="https://www.synapse.org/#!Synapse:syn51236108/wiki/621615"> **crossMoDA 2023**</a> (Cross-Modality Domain Adaptation) <br>
+The 2023 edition extends the segmentation task by including multi-institutional, heterogenous data acquired for routine surveillance purposes and introduces a sub-segmentation for the tumour (intra- and extra-meatal components) thereby leading to a 3 class problem. <br>
+***Keyboard:*** MRI, Segmentation <br>

 - <a href="https://feta.grand-challenge.org"> **FeTA**</a> (Fetal Tissue Annotation) <br>
 A dataset of manually segmented pathological and non-pathological fetal magnetic resonance brain volume reconstructions across a range of gestational ages into different tissue categories <br>
 ***Keyboard:*** MRI, Labeled, Segmentation <br>